Rihanna Tells Us About Savage X Fenty Experience

 Advertisement

-The butt crack pajamas were the talk of your last collection and the Vol. 3 Savage X Fenty show.
+The butt crack pyjamas were the talk of your last collection and the Vol. 3 Savage X Fenty show.
 What details can share about the vibe and energy Vol. 4 will bring?

 “It is definitely too early to tell right now, but we’re definitely pushing the envelope even more and we’re expanding as well.
 So even saying that is probably too much to say, but you’ll see Savage X doesn’t hold any punches and it’s all gas no breaks.”